yzernik/workbench-example-app/README.md

 To get started, run `sbt ~fastOptJS` in this example project.
 This should download dependencies and prepare the relevant javascript files.
-If you open `localhost:12345/target/scala-2.11/classes/index-dev.html` in your browser, it will show you an animated circle waves.
+If you open `localhost:12345/target/scala-2.11/classes/index-dev.html` in your browser, it will show you  animated soap bubbles.
 You can then edit the application and see the updates be sent live to the browser without needing to refresh the page.